Home

 The combined oral contraceptive pill or "the pill" is a highly effective treatment not just for birth control, but for treating acne in women.

 If there's less sebum, there's less chance of acne.
-Evidence shows that any kind of contraceptive pill can help with acne.
+Evidence shows that any kind of contraceptive pill can help with acne [13].

-We cannot stress this enough: the wrong topical treatments for hormonal acne will either do nothing, or worsen acne.
+We cannot stress this enough: the wrong topical treatments for hormonal acne will either do nothing or worsen acne.
 Even natural remedies can be harmful.

 The world is oversaturated with skincare products promising clear skin, but only a handful of treatments have cosmetic and clinical evidence behind them that show effective, safe and long-term results for minimising hormonal acne.

 The most important thing to remember is that skin, hormones and bodies are different for everyone and there is no single silver bullet for curing hormonal acne.
-What works for someone else may not work for you.

-Working with a doctor is the best way to target hormonal acne.
+Working with a practitioner is the best way to target hormonal acne.
 Your GP can run you through the pros and cons of different treatments and you can come up with a plan to battle your acne together safely and effectively.

 Some of the go-to products we know will work include: